Critical Gaussian chaos: convergence and uniqueness in the derivative normalisation

-\bigbreak \textbf{Acknowledgements} I am especially grateful to Juhan Aru, Nathana\"{e}l Berestycki and Avelio Sep\'{u}lveda for many invaluable discussions concerning this paper, and Liouville measures in general.
+\bigbreak \textbf{Acknowledgements} {I am especially grateful to Juhan Aru, Nathana\"{e}l Berestycki and Avelio Sep\'{u}lveda for many invaluable discussions concerning this paper, and Liouville measures in general.
 I would also particularly like to thank Nathana\"{e}l Berestycki for useful comments on a preliminary draft of the article.
 Further thanks are due to Wendelin Werner for inviting me to visit ETH, where the idea for this project originated, and to Vincent Vargas, for useful advice on general chaos measures.
-This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/H023348/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis.
+Finally, I am extremely grateful to Hubert Lacoin for pointing out an error in a previous version of the article.}